 I have so many problems with this book I don’t even know where to begin.
-It’s clearly meant for younger YA readers, and yet it’s about college-age kids.
+It’s seems meant for younger YA readers, and yet it’s about college-age kids.
 It handles adult themes with disturbing flippancy.
 My skin crawled and I, who am hardly ever triggered by a book, was triggered by some of the disturbing interactions.
+Read my full review of the series here—this is just my reaction to the first book.

 I’m a Gemini.
 Impulsive.
 Curious.
 Headstrong.
 A twin.
 Heir to a throne I know nothing about.
 And it turns out, I’m Fae.